Calisson

 Calissons are a traditional French candy consisting of a smooth, pale yellow, homogeneous paste of candied fruit (especially melons and oranges) and ground almonds topped with a thin layer of royal icing.
 They have a texture similar to that of marzipan, but with a fruitier, distinctly melon-like flavour.
 They are often almond-shaped and are typically about five centimeters (two inches) in length.

 Calissons are traditionally associated with the town of Aix-en-Provence, France, and most of the world's supply is still made in the Provence region.

 History

 The calisson is believed to have its origins in south of France.
-Its most probable etymology, established by the sociolinguist specializing in Provençal Philippe Blanchet in 1998, is that the Provençal word calissoun is formed from "chalice" and from the diminutive "-oun", meaning "small chalice".
-Small in size and small in sacred value.
-The word "chalice", in fact, in Provençal as in French (we have the form "calitz" from the ancient langue d'oc), first designated the sacred cup of the Eucharist, and by extension communion itself.
-Now communion is wine and the host, distributed in a cup.
-And the calisson is, ritually, a kind of host.
+The most probable etymology of its name, as established by the sociolinguist Philippe Blanchet in 1998, is that the Provençal word calissoun is formed from "calice" and the diminutive suffix "-oun", literally meaning "small chalice".
+The name has been interpreted as referring both to the confection's small size and to its sacred origins in the Eucharist.
+In Provençal, the word for "chalice" originally denoted the Eucharistic cup, and later came to denote the rite of Holy Communion itself.
+Since the Eucharist consists of the consecrated wine in the chalice and the consecrated bread (the host), the calisson's ceremonial distribution has traditionally been compared to that of the host.

+The precise origin of the calisson remains uncertain, but confections bearing similar names are attested in the Mediterranean several centuries before the sweet became associated with Aix-en-Provence.
+A 12th-century medieval Latin text from Padua uses the term calisone to describe an almond-and-flour cake resembling marzipan.
+The earliest known literary reference to calissons in vernacular Romance languages appears in the Estoires de Venise, written in French around 1275 by the Venetian chronicler Martino da Canal, who mentions a confection of that name without describing it.

+The word calisson has been cited as being first attested in Provençal with its modern meaning from the early 16th century.
+The Provençal lexicographer Pierre Pansier recorded the form calisçon in a text dating from 1503, glossing it as a type of confectionery.
+However, this attestation is preserved through Pansier's lexicographical work rather than through a surviving dated text containing the word; historian Noël Coulet noted that the underlying document cited has not been identified.